 Disc herniation ranges in size, from very small to large.
 Sometimes there is an extruded fragment; a piece of disc that breaks off and compresses upon the spinal cord and nerves.
 Small disc bulges can cause minor symptoms and response well to conservative treatments.
 A large disc herniation can cause weakness, numbness, or tingling.
 The patient may have trouble performing simple tasks due to the weakness.
 If weakness occurs surgery is usually recommended.

-There are a few surgery options for disc herniation.
+There are a few surgery options for a disc herniation.
 The most common is a discectomy.
 A discectomy involves removing the portion of the disc that is herniated.
 This will take the pressure off the nerve and or spinal cord.
 A discectomy and fusion is done when the discectomy makes the spine unstable and it must be stabilized.
 This involves inserting screws and rods to hold the spine steady.